SweetySeelam2/Amazon-CNN-Product-Classification/README.md

 Imagine an e-commerce giant launching thousands of new products every week.
 Traditionally, each item is manually tagged by human agents—slow, inconsistent, and costly.

 **In this project:**
-- We built a custom CNN model trained on tens of thousands of labeled images to classify products like "Sneaker", "Shirt", or "Handbag".
+- I have built a custom CNN model trained on tens of thousands of labeled images to classify products like "Sneaker", "Shirt", or "Handbag".
-- We implemented LIME to provide **visual, user-friendly explanations** for every prediction.
+- I have implemented LIME to provide **visual, user-friendly explanations** for every prediction.

 **The result:**
 A reliable AI solution that doesn’t just predict—it **justifies** itself.